xmos/lib_sdram/lib_sdram/doc/rst/sdram.rst

   dq_ah[11:0] = A[11:0]
   dq_ah[15:14] = BA[1:0]

+The number of address bits plus the number of bank address bits must not exceed 16.

 The DQM signal(s) is connected to the NOR of WE and CAS.
 An example of a suitable part would be the TI SN74LVC1G02.
 In the case that the DQM is seperated into high and low components then the output from the NOR is connected to both high and low DQM.

 This library assumes that CS is pulled low, i.e. the SDRAM is always selected.
+If control of the CS is needed then it will have to be done from the client application level.
+This means that for the duration of the use of the SDRAM then CS will need to be asserted and when the ``sdram_server`` is shutdown the CS can be desserted.

 SDRAM API
 ---------